Italian Dolomites Photo Tour Details

-This area, now a region of Italy (Alto Adige in Italian and Süd Tirol in German), was once part of Austria, which is apparent in the architecture and food.
-We believe that this Dolomite photo tour exposes us to the best of both the Austrian and Italian cultures.
+This area, now a region of Italy (Alto Adige in Italian and Süd Tirol in German), was once part of Austria, which is apparent in the architecture, culture and cuisine.
+We believe that this Dolomite photo tour exposes us to the best of both the Austrian and Italian culture.
 The alpine architecture shows wonderful attention to detail and expert craftsmanship and woodwork.
 The cuisine is a happy blend of Austrian and Italian flavors and includes very good local wines, great coffee and tasty deserts (think “Strudel” and Sacher Torte).

 SAVEUR Magazine writes the following about the Dolomites (a region they aptly call “Peak Italy” and not only for its soaring mountain tops): “. . . and really, unless you are anti-awe or Tyrolean-chalet-avers or constitutionally unresponsive to the self-evident charms of stunning pink-hued sunsets and green pastures fragrant with edelweiss and speck, the ubiquitous local ham, you should positively, definitely, without hesitation go to the Dolomites.”

 Our sentiment exactly.
 Especially if you are a photographer.